 He didn’t.
 By stretching himself creatively, he recorded a masterpiece and made himself a cultural force.

 In business, we love versions and reboots because they play to built-in audiences, bring in reliable cash and reduce risk.
 But putting out version 11.0 of the same app does nothing but lock you into mediocrity.

 Great entrepreneurs make big bets, disrupt, turn their back on what worked, and innovate ferociously.
 The world bows to true originality.

 3. Do what speaks to you, not what promises a quick payday.

 Growing up in Compton, Lamar witnessed gang violence, poverty, and all the other ills of America’s black urban neighborhoods.
 Because of that, his success has left him feeling conflicted about making it out of the ‘hood while others didn’t.

 His lyrics constantly explore questions of hypocrisy, fallibility, and moral weakness.
 Those aren’t popular, party-ready topics for a hip-hop superstar, but they’re what he cares about and his passion has made him the poet laureate of the streets.

 Every great entrepreneur starts because of passion.
 You have an idea, a vision that you can’t shake.
 If you’re lucky, that vision makes it past funding rounds and marketing decks and the like.
 But often, visions get watered down because they’re “not commercial.”

 Greatness means refusing to let that happen.
 The only person you can create for is yourself; play to your audience and it’s over.
-So create a brand or product that lights you up inside.
-If you feel it, so will your customers.
+So make a brand or product that will light up your customers.
 If you’re “Meh,” they will be, too.